yandex-cloud/docs/en/ydb/pricing/dedicated.md

 {% include [cvos](../../_includes/mdb/cvos.md) %}

 {{ ydb-name }} provides two kinds of CVoS: on vCPUs and RAM on the hosts you plan to use in DB clusters.
 In the management console, you can see potential savings from using a CVoS at the current resource usage.
-You can also pre-estimate your monthly payments for the desired number of vCPUs and RAM.
+You can also forecast your monthly payments for the desired number of vCPUs and RAM.

 {% note info %}